Amy Hepworth, Gerry Greco, and Gail Hepworth

 Amy Hepworth, one of the region’s largest-scale and most innovative organic farmers over the last four decades, wants us to understand that “organic is just a box.”
-While everything she and partners Gail (Amy’s sister) and Gerry do on their 500-acre Orange County farm is certified organic, she emphasizes how “every movement has a beginning and an end.”
+While everything she and partners Gail (Amy’s sister) and Gerry do on their 500-acre Ulster County farm is certified organic, she emphasizes how “every movement has a beginning and an end.”
 This individualism and breadth of agricultural knowledge make her a candidate to lead farmers into new ground.

 Originally founded in 1818, the family farm was acquired by Hepworth after she graduated from Cornell in 1982.
 Since then, she has held knowledge acquisition and innovation as top priorities, leading the estate through a transition that made a big splash in the family.
 As she puts it, “I lost orchards to understand how to control voles (a common pest similar to a mouse) without broadcasting corn.”

 Her goal is the same today: to protect our soil (which, she tells, is rapidly eroding across the globe) and our food supply.
 To do that, Hepworth stresses a respect for all farmers, both organic and conventional, and funding for applied research that looks at both organic and synthetic solutions.